kongware/ftor/README.md

 # Type systems

-ftor ships with an augmented runtime type system that guides your developing and leads to more robust programms.
-Let's make a short detour to static type systems to better comprehend the need of such a type system in connection with untyped languages.
+ftor ships with an augmented runtime type system that guides your developing and leads to more robust programms and higher productivity.
+Let's make a short detour to static type systems to better comprehend the need of such a runtime type system in connection with untyped languages.

 ## Static type system